pbinkley/microcopying_1940/index.markdown

 that that one is speaking chiefly from the basis of his own field of interest and of the needs and the methods that are most likely to meet those needs in his own field.
-Therefore, there is not necessarily contradiction or opposition between quite <span style="page" id="page191">[p.191]</span> different views with regard to that that may be expressed.
+Therefore, there is not necessarily contradiction or opposition between quite <span class="page" id="page191">[p.191]</span> different views with regard to that that may be expressed.
 So let us go on with that.</p>

 <p>Mr. Lydenberg and I have agreed that I shall preside